 Santa Fe, New Mexico

-Bet you thought mile-high Denver is the capital with the highest altitude?
-You'd lose that bet.
+If you thought mile-high Denver is the capital with the highest altitude, you'd lose that bet.

 Santa Fe can be found at 7,000 feet above sea level.
 (Cheyenne, Wyoming, stands at 6,097 feet and beats out Denver, too.)

 The first eastbound Pony Express ride carrying messages took 12 days.
 It departed from Sacramento, California, on April 3, 1860.